2026 WA State Conference Banner 1000x200

 From Headlines to Parliament.
 A conversation with Basil Zempilas

-Basil Zempilas, Leader of the Opposition, Shadow Minister for State Development; Trade and Investment; Citizenship and Multicultural Interests
+Basil Zempilas MLA, Leader of the Opposition, Shadow Minister for State Development; Trade and Investment; Citizenship and Multicultural Interests

 Liz Behjat, Director Government Relations, Ageing Australia